 After 130 weeks of receiving payments, a decision will be made about your patient’s capacity for work.
 The outcome of this decision will determine whether your patient will continue to receive weekly payments.

 Patients that continue to receive payments beyond 130 weeks will cease to receive these payments at five years, unless they have whole person impairment of 21 per cent or greater.
 These patients may continue to receive weekly payments until retirement age (plus one year).

 Access to reasonably necessary medical treatment will extend for up to two years after weekly benefits have ceased.
 This may extend further in certain situations depending on your patient’s level of whole person impairment.

 Responding to requests for information

 During a workers compensation claim, insurers, legal representatives and other stakeholders may request further information regarding your patient and their injury.

 If the insurer requires additional information when assessing the claim, you may be contacted to provide further clarity about the nature of their injury, their capacity or treatment needs.

 If another party requests information you’ve already provided to the insurer, you can refer them to the case manager assigned by the insurer.

-Payment rates for these reports are determined by the relevant 2019 Workers Compensation (Medical Practitioner Fees) Order.
+Payment rates for these reports are determined by the relevant SIRA fees and rates orders 2020 (See Medical Practitioners).